-To ensure Agency compliance with these obligations, Qwest's integrated Networx Security Team will implement strategies and processes to assure services levels, policy compliance, and appropriate risk management to secure all assets and services.
+To ensure Agency compliance with these obligations, Qwest's integrated Networx Security Team will implement strategies and processes to assure service levels, policy compliance, and appropriate risk management to secure all assets and services.

-Qwest is providing to Networx award-winning industry-recognized products that can dramatically enhance the protection profile of Federal Agencies, and aid Chief Information Officers (CIOs) in complying with the requirements detailed in NIST SP 800-53.
-Qwest's Networx Security Team will specifically aid user Agencies in the areas of:
+Qwest is providing to Networx award-winning, industry-recognized products that can dramatically enhance the protection profile of Federal Agencies, and aid Chief Information Officers (CIOs) in complying with the requirements detailed in NIST SP 800-53.
+Qwest's integrated Networx Security Team will specifically aid Agencies in the areas of:

-- Performance and Availability Management Monitor, manage and report on service levels, application performance and systems capacity - Security Management Identify, track and resolve security incidents in real time - Operational Change Control Ensure changes are properly authorized and tested off-line before they are placed into production protecting sensitive databases and information - Configuration and Vulnerability Management Audit and enforce system compliance with organizational configuration policies
+- Performance and Availability Management Monitoring, managing, and reporting on service levels, application performance, and systems capacity - Security Management Identifying, tracking, and resolving security incidents in real time

+- Operational Change Control Ensuring changes are properly authorized and tested off-line before they are placed into production protecting sensitive databases and information - Configuration and Vulnerability Management Auditing and enforcing system compliance with organizational configuration policies